json-schema-org/json-schema-spec/jsonschema-core.md

-Conceptually, a set of linked schema resources should behave identically whether each resource is a separate document connected with [schema references](#824-schema-references), or is structured as a single document with one or more schema resources embedded as subschemas.
+Conceptually, a set of linked schema resources should behave identically whether each resource is a separate document connected with [schema references](#referenced), or is structured as a single document with one or more schema resources embedded as subschemas.

 Since IRIs involving JSON Pointer fragments relative to the parent schema resource's IRI cease to be valid when the embedded schema is moved to a separate